giovannicuriel/mqtt-manager/docs/index.rst

 (these packages are related to Ubuntu.
 Other Linux distributions might have different names for them):

--  python-openssl, python-pip uwsgi-plugin-python,
--  nginx
+-  python-openssl
--  supervisor
+-  python-pip

 And there are a few other dependencies from pip:

--  uwsgi
 -  flask
 -  requests
 -  kafka

-There are a few things that must be moved around in order to supervisor, flask and nginx properly find them.
+There are a few things that must be moved around in order to flask properly find them.
 You can check the `Dockerfile`_ to find out what they are and where do they should go.

 How to run
 ----------